thoughtworks-jumpstart/guides/docs/frontend-web-development/react-state-with-class.md

 Note that the update to the state may not be done immediately.
 For performance optimization reasons, React internally buffers a few updates to state and flush all the changes in one go.

-If you are trying to read the value of state object right after calling setState, you may not get the latest value.
+If you are trying to read the value of state object right after calling `setState()`, you may not get the latest value.

-In short, think of setState() as a request rather than an immediate command to update the component.
-Refer to the documentation of setState for more details.
+In short, think of `setState()` as a request rather than an immediate command to update the component.
+Refer to the documentation of `setState()` for more details.

 ### How do I know when the state is updated?

-Since the setState API call is asynchronous, we have a challenge: If we have some logic to run when the state is updated, where should I put that piece of logic?
+Since the `setState()` API call is asynchronous, we have a challenge: If we have some logic to run when the state is updated, where should I put that piece of logic?

 There are two solutions.

-- First one, the lifecycle method componentDidUpdate would be called when the state object is updated. setState() will always lead to a re-render unless shouldComponentUpdate() returns false.
+- First one, the lifecycle method componentDidUpdate would be called when the state object is updated. `setState()` will always lead to a re-render unless shouldComponentUpdate() returns false.
-- Second one, the setState() API actually can take in a callback, which is called when the state is updated.
+- Second one, the `setState()` API actually can take in a callback, which is called when the state is updated.

 Out of these two solutions, the first solution is preferred.